-Larking Gowen's insolvency services are supported by a team of Licensed Insolvency Practitioners supported by a specialist business recovery team.
+Larking Gowen's insolvency services are supported by a team of Licensed Insolvency Practitioners and a specialist business recovery team.

 You'll get friendly impartial advice, based on years of experience to guide and support you throughout the process of getting your business back on track, restructuring your debts and negotiating with creditors.

 This is the government’s choice of corporate insolvency procedure.
 It's a process where the administrator must be a Licensed Insolvency Practitioner who's appointed to act for all creditors collectively.

 An administration can begin in a number of ways, all of which can lead to your business continuing to operate.

 This is the corporate equivalent of an Individual Voluntary Arrangement (IVA).
 A CVA is a legally binding agreement and requires the supervision of a Licensed Insolvency Practitioner.